 We are also focused on our hiring practices to ensure that diversity is embraced throughout the process.
-For managing director and director level hires, we continue to leverage diverse slates, ensuring that women globally and/or racial and ethnic minorities in the U.S. are interviewed for our open roles.
-In 2016, 71 percent of interview slates for managing director and director roles included at least one diverse candidate.
-Also, we launched diverse interview panels in 2016 to ensure the diversity of our interviewers who represent Citi.
-In our inaugural year, 74 percent of managing director level hires were interviewed by a panel with at least one diverse panel member.
+For managing director and director level hires, we continue to leverage diverse slates and panels, ensuring that women globally and/or racial and ethnic minorities in the U.S. are interviewed for our open roles and sit on the interview panels.
 These practices are important levers for us to ultimately achieve our goal of increasing representation of women and U.S. minorities.
 Visit Citi Careers to learn more about career opportunities.

 Pay equity is a very important principle at Citi.
 We have long had a number of efforts in place to help us adhere to that principle, including continuously evaluating market conditions to help inform pay and conducting a rigorous review of pay recommendations across the company as part of our annual compensation process each year.